-- 1. Download a most recent firmware upgrade file from our website (http://www.tp-link.com). - Enter or select the path name where you save the downloaded file on the computer into the File Name blank.
+- 1. Download a most recent firmware upgrade file from our website (www.tp-link.com). - 2.
+Enter or select the path name where you save the downloaded file on the computer into the

+File blank.

 - 3. Click the Upgrade button. - 4.
-The Router will reboot while the upgrading has been finished.
+The Router will reboot when the upgrading has been finished.